+- local needs dictate

 - a relevant representation is received

 - the premises are operating beyond midnight

 - the licence permits drinking outside

-- 115. Evidence indicates that most incidents with lacerations from glass occurring inside licensed premises are accidents.
+- 108. Evidence indicates that the majority of incidents with lacerations from glass occurring inside licensed premises are accidents.
 However, some are malicious and cause horrific injuries and lifetime scarring.
-In recent years there have been several high profile cases where people have suffered serious injuries resulting from glass attacks.
+In recent years there have been a number of high profile cases where people have suffered serious injuries resulting from glass attacks.

-- 116. Outside premises, glass containers, as well as being potential weapons, add to street debris, pose risks to street cleaners and pedestrians and generally undermine the objective to minimise public nuisance.

-- 117. The Licensing Authority believes that the use of safer alternatives to glass will help promote public safety and the prevention of crime and disorder in licensed venues.

-- 118. The Licensing Authority will consider the nature of the venue when considering imposing conditions restricting the use of glass, including the uses of bottled drinks.
-Considerations will include:

-- the type of venue

-- the customer base

-- the hours of operation

-- the standard of management demonstrated by the current licensee

-- the history of alcohol related crime and disorder associated with the premises

-- the extent to which drinking is permitted outside

-- the licensee's risk assessment

-- the views of the local police
+- 109. Outside premises, glass containers, as well as being potential weapons, add to street debris, pose risks to street cleaners and pedestrians and generally undermine the objective to minimise public nuisance. - 110.
+The Licensing Authority believes that the use of safer alternatives to glass will help promote public safety and the prevention of crime and disorder in licensed venues. - 111.
+The Licensing Authority will take into account the nature of the venue when considering imposing conditions restricting the use of glass, including the uses of bottled drinks.
+Considerations will include: - the type of venue - the customer base - the hours of operation - the standard of management demonstrated by the current licensee - the history of alcohol related crime and disorder associated with the premises - the extent to which drinking is permitted outside - the licensee's risk assessment - the views of the local police